 Like your mail, this webpage must be under your business domain name, not under a free service like tumblr or the free tier of WordPress.

 Some people ask me if I know a ‘programmer’ who can help them build their website, and a good hosting service.
 Don’t do this.
 Webpages for small to medium businesses is a problem has already been already solved by companies like SquareSpace.
+WordPress.com also offers convenient plans and take care of hosting and maintaining the platform up to date.
+(You can check some facts about WordPress and its impact on the internet on Broadbandsearch.)

 For $96 a year, SquareSpace offers a simple interface for building a professional-looking webpage, with most of the funcionality you would expect.
 If this is over your budget, then at least create a Facebook Page sepparated from your personal profile.
 Unless you are freelancing, have a LinkedIn Page exclusively for your business.